-Growth potential and the need to go to scale may present the opportunity for the Incubator to become an independent entity, either as a business or not-for-profit organization.
+Growth potential and increasing demand may present the opportunity for the Incubator to become an independent self-financing business.
 With a solid track record and strong capacity, the Incubator should be well positioned to involve additional investment partners and create a vehicle that invests in projects throughout their life cycle, including implementation and onward sale of offsets.